Alpine Valleys Community Leadership Board

 Rosie began her career as a journalist, writing travel features for magazines and newspapers in Australia and Asia.
 In 2002 she put away her passport, settled in Sydney and stepped sideways into book publishing and marketing, leading a team responsible for publishing around 60 new fiction books each month.
 Four children and over 400 books later, Rosie and her family relocated to North East Victoria to run a prime lamb and cropping business.
 As well as farming and parenting, Rosie is an AVCLP graduate (2016), a Board member of Tourism North East, a member of the Advisory Committee for Arts, Culture and Heritage for Wangaratta Council, and an independent Theatre Producer and a part owner of the Plough Inn, Tarrawingee.

-Robyn joined the AVCL Board in 2015, and works for GOTAFE in the role of Partnership Manager.
-Robyn has held a wide range of senior executive roles in the adult education sector, including the inaugural Centre Manager for the CSU/GOTAFE campus in Wangaratta.
+Robyn joined the AVCL Board in 2015, and works for the Victorian Department of Education & Training as the Project Manager for the Shepparton Education Plan.
+Robyn has held a wide range of senior executive roles in the education sector, most recently with Goulburn Ovens TAFE, and Charles Sturt University.
 Robyn lives near Benalla with her family and enjoys spending free time on their rural property.

 Carolyn (Caz) joined the AVCL Board in 2017.
 A graduate of the AVCLP 2015-2016 program, Caz and her husband are the proprietors of North East Survey Designs, a successful Land Surveying business based in Wangaratta.
 Caz is passionately involved with a number of community organisations across the Wangaratta district, in particular contributing much of her spare time to supporting her children’s school and the North East Roller Derby Association.